-4. Sociology as a transcendental analytic

-Bourdieu thus places the sociologist in the transcendental position, confiscated from the philosopher.
-He advocates liberation from philosophical language in favor of a sociological language that is equally innocent of all “ordinary” vocabulary replete with the biased representations of common sense.
-With common language now relegated to the rank of misleading presuppositions, it is sociological analysis that we must mobilize in order to expand our freedom.
-Like the psychoanalyst, the sociologist must set about “translating the unconscious into the conscious” (Freud outline of psychoanalysis 1961, p.433).
+Bourdieu thus confiscates the transcendental position from the philosopher, granting it to the sociologist.
+With common language now relegated to the rank of misleading presuppositions, only sociological analysis can free us.
+Like the psychoanalyst, the sociologist must set about “translating the unconscious into the conscious” (Freud 1961, p.433; see also: Steinmetz, 2006; Darmond, 2016).
 He must help the actor to elevate himself to the level of the truth of his practices.
-Only the sociologist can aspire to perform this unveiling, as the actor will engender a distortion of his experience whenever he wants to pass “from the world where he lives to the world where he thinks” (PASCALIAN, p.144 – CHECK).
-To take up his metaphor, we could say that sociological explanation according to Bourdieu is “‘a court of higher instance’ with authority to overrule the judgment of the lower court.
-RR” (Wittgenstein 2007, p.44).
+Only the sociologist can aspire to perform this unveiling, as the actor will engender a distortion of his experience whenever he wants to pass “from the world where he lives” to “the world where he thinks” (Bourdieu 2000 [1997]: 52; see also Bourdieu 2000 [1997]: 121).
+We could say that sociological explanation is akin to a higher court overruling the lower court of everyday actors (Wittgenstein 2007, p.44).